mapninja/Earthsys144/week00/05_submitting_homework_and_getting_help.md

 - Keep organized records of your work process
 - Document problems as they occur
 - Seek help promptly rather than struggling alone

-## Conclusion

-Mastering these communication and submission skills will serve you well throughout the course and in your future career.
-Remember that asking for help is a sign of engagement, not weakness, and that clear documentation of your work process is valuable both for getting assistance and for your own learning.

-Practice these skills consistently, and you'll find that both giving and receiving technical help becomes much more effective and efficient.